panoplyio/panoply-php-sdk/README.md

 #### API

 This SDK is used to send arbitrary, semi-structured associative arrays to the Panoply.io database in near real time.
 There's no schema to maintain - what you send is what will be saved to your data warehouse.
 Internally, the SDK maintains a small buffer (60KB) of data in memory before flushing it out to the network.
-If you want to manually flush it out (for example, during a server restart or testing - you'll need to call `flush` manually) - otherwise, the `write` functions will take care of everything.
+If you want to manually flush it out (for example, during a server restart or testing) you'll need to call `flush` manually.
+Otherwise, the `write` functions will take care of everything.

 ###### new SDK( apikey, apisecret )